Main phone: 651-431-6500 Fax: 651-431-7673

 Legal authority: Minn.
 Stat.
 245H16

-Certified centers must ensure each staff person is given an orientation training on:
+Certified centers must ensure each staff person, substitute, and unsupervised volunteer is given an orientation training on:

-The certified center must provide staff with an orientation within 14 days of employment.
-Before the completion of orientation, a staff person must be supervised while providing direct care to a child.
+The certified center must provide staff, substitutes, and unsupervised volunteers with an orientation within 14 days of the first date of direct contact with a child.
+Before the completion of orientation, an individual must be supervised while providing direct care to a child.

-A certified center must document the date of a completed training required by this section in the personnel record of each staff person.
-It is recommended that a center uses the Staff Orientation Training Checklist (PDF).
+A certified center must document the date of a completed training required by this section.
+It is recommended that a center uses the Orientation Training Record for Certified Centers.

 Health and safety standard requirement in 245H.13 (see requirements outlined in the Health and Safety section above) include: